Chemotherapy or Alternative Treatment

 It was time to look for a good oncologist.
 I called a lot of cancer centers around to check if my insurance will be accepted.
 I also went online to check on the reviews of some oncologists nearby.
 Finally, I found one that has a good reputation and also would accept my insurance.
 A lot of people liked him.
 I set an appointment to see him.

 The first meeting with my oncologist was to get to know each other.
 He was with his two Physician Assistants.
-One of them will be part of my chemotherapy staff besides my oncologist.
+One of them would be part of my chemotherapy staff besides my oncologist.
 He told me about how chemotherapy work.
 He explained to me what to expect during treatment.
 What kind of medication he would give me.
 There was a lot of information about the chemo medications to take in.
 It was overwhelming but little by little I was able to process it as my therapy progresses.

 The oncologist ordered a blood test and a CT scan to start with.
 He also ordered a surgery for port implant so that they can easily access my veins for chemotherapy.